On explosions in heavy-tailed branching random walks: Introduction

-\case{I} {$\critparam < 1$} Here, as stated above, explosion occurs with probability zero.
-This can be seen more simply as follows: fix an $\epsilon > 0$ such that $\Pr\{W > \epsilon\} < (\E\{\gwd\})^{-1}$ and mark all edges with weight larger than $\epsilon$.
-Then each component in the forest of marked edges is a subcritical Galton-Watson tree, and hence has finite size almost surely.
-Thus any infinite path must contain an infinite number of unmarked edges, and hence cannot be an exploding path.

-\case{II}{$\critparam > 1$} In this case, explosion happens with probability one.
-To see this, take a sub-Galton-Watson tree by keeping only children for which $W = 0$.
+It can be shown that $\gamma= 0$ if and only if $H\geq1$.
+We consider in fact three cases: $H< 1$, $H> 1$ and $H= 1$. $\bullet$ \textsc{Case I}: $H< 1$.\quad Here, as stated above, explosion occurs with probability zero.
+This can be seen more simply as follows: fix an $\varepsilon> 0$ such that $\Pr\{W < \varepsilon\} < (\E\{Z\})^{-1}$ and mark all\vadjust{\goodbreak} edges with weight smaller than $\varepsilon$.
+Then each component in the forest of marked edges is a subcritical Galton--Watson tree, and hence has finite size almost surely.
+Thus, any infinite path must contain an infinite number of unmarked edges, and hence cannot be an exploding path. $\bullet$ \textsc{Case II}: $H> 1$.\quad In this case, explosion happens with probability one.
+To see this, take a sub-Galton--Watson tree by keeping only children for which \mbox{$W = 0$}.
 This tree is supercritical and thus survives with some positive probability $\rho$.
 It follows that with positive probability, there is an infinite path of length zero.
-Since, conditional on survival, explosion is a $0\,$-$1$ event (for a proof see later in this introduction), we infer that it happens with probability one.
+Since, conditional on survival, explosion is a $0$--$1$ event (for a proof see later in this \hyperref[intro]{Introduction}), we infer that it happens with probability one.
 A theorem of Dekking and Host~\cite{DeHo91} ensures the existence of an almost surely finite random variable $M$ such that $M_n$ converges a.s. to $M$.
-Under the extra condition $\E{Z^2} <\infty$, they determine stronger results on the limit distribution $M$.

-\case{III}{$\critparam = 1$} This threshold case is the most intriguing---it was already considered in an earlier pioneering work of Bramson~\cite{Bra78}, and the work of Dekking and Host~\cite{DeHo91}.
-In this case, the occurrence of explosion is a delicately balanced event that depends upon the behavior of the distribution of $W$ near the origin and on the distribution of $\gwd$.
+Under the extra condition $\E{Z^2} <\infty$, they determine stronger results on the limit distribution $M$. $\bullet$ \textsc{Case III}: $H= 1$.\quad This threshold case is the most intriguing---it was already considered in an earlier pioneering work of Bramson~\cite{Bra78} and in the work of Dekking and Host~\cite{DeHo91}.
+In this case, the occurrence of explosion is a delicately balanced event that depends upon the behavior of the distribution of $W$ near the origin and on the distribution of $Z$.